percona/percona-xtradb-cluster/doc-pxc/source/wsrep-system-index.rst

    :conf: Yes
    :scope: Global
    :dyn: Yes
-   :default: rsync
+   :default: xtrabackup-v2
    :recommended: xtrabackup-v2

 This variable sets up the method for taking the State Snapshot Transfer (SST).
 Available options are:
  * xtrabackup - uses Percona XtraBackup to perform the SST, this method requires :variable:`wsrep_sst_auth` to be set up with <user>:<password> which |XtraBackup| will use on donor.
 Privileges and permissions needed for running |XtraBackup| can be found `here <http://www.percona.com/doc/percona-xtrabackup/innobackupex/privileges.html#permissions-and-privileges-needed>`_.
  * xtrabackup-v2 - This is same as xtrabackup SST except that it uses newer protocol, hence is not compatible.
 This is the **recommended** option for PXC 5.5.34 and above.
 For more details, please check :ref:`xtrabackup_sst` and :ref:`errata`.
+This is also the default SST method.
+For SST with older nodes (< 5.5.34), use xtrabackup as the SST method.
  * rsync - uses ``rsync`` to perform the SST, this method doesn't use the :variable:`wsrep_sst_auth`
  * mysqldump - uses ``mysqldump`` to perform the SST, this method requires :variable:`wsrep_sst_auth` to be set up with <user>:<password>, where user has root privileges on the server.
  * custom_script_name - Galera supports `Scriptable State Snapshot Transfer <http://www.codership.com/wiki/doku.php?id=scriptable_state_snapshot_transfer>`_.
 This enables users to create their own custom script for performing an SST.